-Remember to reserve your tour for the Indian Nose hike for sunrise, it is one of the best hikes in Guatemala.
+Remember to reserve your tour for the Indian Nose sunrise hike for tomorrow, it is one of the best hikes in Guatemala.

-You will spend the early morning today hiking Indian Nose and watching the sunrise, one of my favorite things to do in Guatemala.
+You will spend the early morning today hiking Indian Nose and watching the sunrise, one of the bucket list items in Guatemala.

 After the hike, catch some sleep back at your hotel and then explore the nearby towns a little more.
 If you didn’t get to go to any of the towns yesterday, today is a good day to go.

 Of course, you can just relax too!
 You are on vacation after all!

-Remember to reserve transportation for the beautiful town of Antigua tomorrow!
+Remember to reserve transportation for the beautiful town of Antigua tomorrow, which you can do online here!

 Where To Stay In Lake Atitlan Guatemala

 There are no shortages of stunning places to stay in Lake Atitlan, but none can compare to this gorgeous lakeside house.

 Anzan Atitlan is the perfect combination of cozy and romantic.
 Featuring an outdoor terrace with breathtaking views of Lake Atitlan and its volcanoes, guests will unquestionably spend hours here, sipping a coffee and enjoying life.

 If you are still unconvinced, there is an indoor standing hot tub where guests can relax after a day of exploring Lake Atitlan’s villages.
 Finish off the day with a full-course meal at their onsite restaurant with mouth-watering dishes made from fresh local ingredients.

 Day 10-14: Antigua

-Last but not least, you are at the breathtaking colonial town of Antigua, the most popular tourist destination and my favorite place in Guatemala.
+Last but not least, you are at the breathtaking colonial city of Antigua, the most popular tourist destination and a present-day UNESCO World Heritage Site.

 There are many awesome things to do in Antigua, but the ones you cannot miss are hiking volcano Acatenango, visiting Hobbitenango, and checking out the Cerro de la Cruz viewpoint.

-Below is our recommended allocation of time, but you are welcome to switch it up however you like.
+Below is our recommended time allocation, but you are welcome to switch it up however you like.